dougeby/IntuneDocs/intune/apps-win32-app-management.md

 8. In the app **Assignments** pane, select **Save**.

 At this point you have completed steps to add a Win32 app to Intune.
 For information about app assignment and monitoring, see [Assign apps to groups with Microsoft Intune](https://docs.microsoft.com/intune/apps-deploy) and [Monitor app information and assignments with Microsoft Intune](https://docs.microsoft.com/intune/apps-monitor).

+## Delivery Optimization

+Windows 10 RS3 and above clients will download Intune Win32 app content using a delivery optimization component on the Windows 10 client.
+Delivery optimization provides peer-to-peer functionality that it is turned on by default.
+Delivery optimization can be configured by group policy and in the future via Intune MDM.
+For more information, see [Delivery Optimization for Windows 10](https://docs.microsoft.com/windows/deployment/update/waas-delivery-optimization).

 ## Install required and available apps on devices